-EAST expect a continued positive development for the coming year, due to strong demand of our products and services along with our continuing market and customer expansion.
-We expect a result before tax to be DKK 5-15 million.
+A continued positive development for the coming year is expected, due to strong demand for the group's products and services along with continuing market and customer expansion.
+We expect a positive result before tax in the coming year.

 Knowledge resources